matfish2/vue-tables-2/readme.md

   `count` `number` - Total count before limit.

-Note: If you are calling a foreign API or simply want to use your own keys, use to the `responseAdapter` option.
+Note: If you are calling a foreign API or simply want to use your own keys, refer to the `responseAdapter` option.

 ### Implementations